-Other Charges for Services comprises a number of different sources and is favorable by \$0.2M or 9%.
-Nothing in particular is singularly driving this variance.
+Other Charges for Services comprises a number of different sources and is favorable by \$0.2M or 8%.
 With the nature of this revenue being a large number of smaller accounts, variances can fluctuate from period to period.
-Included in FY 18-19 is Utility ROI, Utility Franchise Fee and Utility In-Lieu Property Tax all from the Town's Water and Sewer utility operations, which are new, ongoing charges that comprise \$0.7M of the \$2.2M total.
+Also included in FY 18-19 is Utility ROI, Utility Franchise Fee and Utility In-Lieu Property Tax all from the Town's Water and Sewer utility operations, which are new, ongoing charges that comprise \$1.3M of the \$3.2M total, received year-to-date.